NikKasyan/Navigator/README.md

 You are wondering how my Plugin works.
 It is pretty easy.
 I simply convert the locations into vertices.
-Then I build an Adjacencymatrix of the vertices by collecting all vertices in a certain range of another vertex.
+Then I build an Adjacency matrix of the vertices by collecting all vertices in a certain range of another vertex.
-Out of the Adjacencymatrix I can built a list of edges.
+Out of the Adjacency matrix I can built a list of edges.
 Then I use the Dijkstra Algorithm to find the shortest path from a source vertex to every other vertex.
 And thats it.
 ## What is the runtime?